 No, thankfully this isn’t the case!
 Laser stands for 'light amplification by stimulated emission of radiation' - our laser is a clever piece of technology which allows light to travel directly to the dermis (where the ink sits).

 “The more powerful the laser, the more effective it is”

 Laser tattoo removal is a complex process - so it’s not correct to say that the more powerful the laser, the more effective the ink removal.
-NAAMA pulses light very rapidly, and in a really concentrated way - because of this, it can do so at lower energies (which means less damage).
+NAAMA pulses light very rapidly, and in a really concentrated way - because of this, it can do so at lower energies (which means no lasting damage to the skin).

 “You should combine laser with bleaching creams”

 This would be a very bad idea.
-The laser treatment doesn’t need to be used in combination with anything else, and bleaching creams can be dangerous.
+The laser treatment doesn’t need to be used in combination with anything else, and bleaching creams can be really dangerous and damaging to the skin.
 Our aftercare creams are designed to be really moisturising and healing for the skin.

 “It takes 10 treatments to remove a tattoo”

 It may take fewer, it may take more - so don’t believe anyone who claims to be able to predict this!

 “The bigger the tattoo, the more laser treatments you need”